emolinac/clas-hadron-corrections/README.md

 # clas-hadron-corrections
 Software that corrects hadron data in a five-dimensional phase space using ROOT.
 Currently, the software is hard-coded to work with the following variables: Q2, Nu, Zh, Pt2, and PhiPQ.
 If you need to use this software to fully correct hadron data follow the order shown in the diagram below.
-However; if you only need acceptance-corrected data it is not necessary to execute the rest of the software beyond *acceptance*.
+However; if you only need acceptance-corrected data it is not necessary to execute the rest of the software besides *acceptance*.
 ## Dependence between the processes
 ```mermaid
 graph LR;